WP-API/node-wpapi/README.md

 var uriString = wp.posts().id( 7 ).embed().toString();
 ```

-As the name implies `.toString()` is not a chaining method, and will return a string containing the full URI; this can then be used with alternative HTTP transports like `request`, Node's native `http`, `fetch`, or even jQuery.
+As the name implies `.toString()` is not a chaining method, and will return a string containing the full URI; this can then be used with alternative HTTP transports like `request`, Node's native `http`, `fetch`, or jQuery.

 ### Filtering Collections